alexander-hamme/Coding-Challenges/Cryptoanalysis/README.md

 Given a piece of text encoded with a simple alphabetic substitution cipher, use basic cryptoanalytic techniques to recover the original plain text.
 You will be provided with a special dictionary file that you can read in from `"dictionary.lst"`.
 It will consist of one word per line.

-Note: the cipher is *not* a **monoalphabetic** cipher, which uses fixed substitution over the entire message (i.e. shifting all letters in the alphabet by the same number).
-The cipher does have a one-to-one mapping of all characters, but the mapping is not defined by a simple rule.
-It is up to you to find it using the input cipher words and the list of real words from the `dictionary.lst` file.
+Note: while the cipher *is* a monoalphabetic cipher, it is *not* the simplest kind of monoalphabetic cipher that just shifts all letters in the alphabet by the same number.
+This cipher has a one-to-one mapping of all characters, but the mapping is not defined by a simple rule.
+It is up to you to figure out the cipher using the input enciphered words and the list of real words from the `dictionary.lst` file.

 ### Input Format